 Robert Mangeot is an award-winning writer, teacher, and sandwicher.
 No awards on the sandwiching.
 Yet.
 He’s a nerd, to be honest.
 He lives in Franklin, Tennessee with his wife and a ginger cat with plans all her own.

-His work appears in various anthologies and journals, including Alfred Hitchcock Mystery Magazine, Lowestoft Chronicle, The Oddville Press, and in the print anthologies Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War, Intrepid Travelers, the Anthony-winning Murder Under the Oaks, and Other Places.
-His work was named a finalist for the Derringer Awards and also won contests sponsored by the Chattanooga Writers’ Guild, On The Premises, and Rocky Mountain Fiction Writers.
+His work appears in various anthologies and journals, including Alfred Hitchcock’s Mystery Magazine, Black Cat Mystery Magazine (forthcoming), The Forge Literary Magazine, Lowestoft Chronicle, Mystery Magazine, The Oddville Press, and in the print anthologies Die Laughing, Mystery Writers of America Presents Ice Cold: Tales of Intrigue from the Cold War, Not So Fast, and the Anthony-winning Murder Under the Oaks.
+His work has won the Claymore Award and been named a finalist for the Derringer Awards three times.
+He’s also won contests sponsored by the Chattanooga Writers’ Guild, On The Premises, and Rocky Mountain Fiction Writers.

 Or I could tell you:

 Skidding into our world half-Irish and half-Southern, clearly some brush with writing was inevitable.
 Also part-French, and this part was embraced Mais oui, the fiction brush would come with savoir vivre.
 In my college days I wrote a humor column and some this-and-thats, but not much thereafter.
 I was, you know, counting things and wandering snack food aisles.
 Eventually This Whole Writing Thing rediscovered me, and I’ve been fortunate enough to have work appear in some excellent places.